rotwurstesser/bb-notes/notes/Interaction Design.md

 try and design or code with empathy, think about the user, even if you and the team are far off of what the user wants, try and get into their shoes, they are not developers or designers, they are users! but! we do not care who the users ARE we care about what they are doing!

+Another type of design is the activity centerd design: try and find activities the users want to do or achieve and then break them down in tasks, these activitiesd can be something simple as : i want to get caught up with my mail, tasks can then be:
+1. read mail/mark as read/unread
+2. delete mail
+3. archive mail
+4. send mail
+5. respond
+6. respond all

+this is just one approach but there is one more player:
+Situation centered design:
+people like to over estimate the PERSONAL factors in things and underestimate SITUATIONAL factors, things like where the users are from and what they do for life are often deemed more important than they situation they are in which makes people design for user profiles instead of thinkiong that they change depending on the situation: peter wants an ipod shuffle in the gym but he wants a big sound system at home... so only because he is sporty doesnt mean he will necessary buy the ipod in the store, he can, in fact, easily buy the soundsystem !

+it isnt a type of person using the app, it is a person in a type of situation, think of five librarians, two are 25 year old POC, the rest is between 40 and 75, and from sweden, some play MTG, others DnD, others read norwegian thrillers in the spare time, bit they all want a good librarian application allowing them to work fast and easy!

+#### apps we design are solutions for problems, problems are situational! people are not! we do not need to know who they are or what they do in the spare time! we need to know what problems they face and need to give them tools to solve it!

 _____________________